Roy Axe: Examples of Axe's car designs

 Axe was also involved in the design of the 1984 Austin Montego.
 The design had been initiated prior to his joining BL, but he was able to make last-minute changes to it shortly before it entered production.
 Cosmetic changes – which aimed to improve the by-then dated design – included black trim along the car's waist line.
 Due to BL's financial problems, the release of the Montego, and the related David Bache-designed Austin Maestro hatchback had been delayed by several years.

 Personal life

-After selling DRA to Arup in 1999, Axe moved to Florida.
+After selling DRA to Arup in 1999, Axe moved to Sarasota, Florida with his family.
 He died on 5 October 2010 after battling cancer for two years.